MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/python.md

 There are 2 primary ways to use the Python SDK:

-* Install the SDK to your Python interpreter's `site-packages` folder, or
+* Install the SDK to your Python interpreter's site-packages folder, or
-* Place the SDK `.egg` file somewhere and add it to `sys.path`
+* Place the SDK .egg file somewhere and add it to **sys.path**

 This file describes how to do both.

 ### Installing to site-packages

-1. Open your terminal and `cd` to the directory containing the file `product_insights-x.y.z.egg`.
+1. Open your terminal and `cd` to the directory containing the file product_insights-x.y.z.egg.
 2. Run `python -m easy_install product_insights-x.y.z.egg`
 3. Import the SDK